johanwasserman/tRemedy/README.md

 ###### tRemedyGUID

 This connector will put a Remedy generated GUID in the field you specify.
-It works exactly tghe same as Remedy's runprocess "Application-Generate-GUID".
+It works exactly the same as Remedy's runprocess "Application-Generate-GUID".
 You can even specify a prefix if you want.

 See the [BMC doumnets](https://docs.bmc.com/docs/display/public/ars9000/Process+commands) for more info.